IsseiToura/MyPortfolioWebsite/isseipage/self_introduction.md

 ### Q. Do you have a girlfriend?

 A. Yes, I do.
 Actually, I'm engaged.
 She was originally a colleague at the company where I worked (Recruit Co., Ltd.).

+### Q. What do you like about your partner?

+A. I really like that she has a strong core to her thoughts.
+She's also very cute.
+And it's very enjoyable to talk with her.